Nora-Zhang98/VTSCN/README.md

 [Pocket](https://github.com/fredzzhang/pocket) package is also required, please refer to this link to for necessary packages.

 For the weighted predicate embedding, the vg-version can be downloaded in this [link](https://1drv.ms/u/c/60174365786eb250/EWO7Ow0xIcdBnQd4MSSVhVgBWpKej-8rBgJ6UZbV3Zdo-g?e=tFIVT6), the gqa-version can be downloaded in this [link](https://1drv.ms/u/c/60174365786eb250/EWO7Ow0xIcdBnQd4MSSVhVgBWpKej-8rBgJ6UZbV3Zdo-g?e=tFIVT6).

+## Important
+Our code implements VTSCN on MOTIFS, VCTree and VTransE.